Ensify/MedCare/README.md

     -  /login route for existing hospital login.
     - /register route for new hospital, Gets all details in a form - After submitting, it needs to be reflected in the admin's interface for approval.

+11:50 PM - Profiles page and adding new profiles.

+** Sprint 1 Goals completed.**